Hierarchy of percolation patterns in a kinetic replication model

-The percolation (connectivity) on the dipole latticecan be allowed between the nearest neighboring (nn) and the next-nearest neighboring (nnn) active sites.
-The site on the coarse grained lattice is active if a dipole resides on it, $\tilde n_{i,t} = \pm 1$.
-A more loosed connectivity (percolation) between nnn dipoles is introduced to account for the correlations occurring due to $p$-transfer probabilities, as shown in Fig.~\ref{Fig0}.
-In this work we study two dipole phases: $D$ phase is the one where the percolation only between nn dipoles is accounted for; and in $D^+$ phase the percolation patterns include bonds between the nn and nnn active sites.
+The percolation (connectivity) on the dipole lattice can be allowed between the nearest neighboring (nn) and the next-nearest neighboring (nnn) active sites.
+The site on the coarse grained lattice is active if a dipole resides on it, $\tilde n_{i,t} = \pm 1$.\footnote{We kept the distinction between $\tilde n_{i,t} = 1$ and $\tilde n_{i,t} = -1$ for $D,D^+$ phases mostly for cross-checking purposes, to make sure that there is no symmetry breaking between two types ($\pm$) of connected clusters and they appear simultaneously, as visualized in the figures shown below.
+For the scaling analysis, phase boundaries, etc, such distinction is unnecessary, and the absolute value $|\tilde n_{i,t}|$ was used.
+The same applies for the $Q,Q^+$ phases, see definition \eqref{Qns} } A more loosed connectivity (percolation) between nnn dipoles is introduced to account for the correlations occurring due to $p$-replication probabilities, as shown in Fig.~\ref{Fig0}.
+In this work we study two dipole phases: $D$ phase is the one where the percolation only between nn dipoles is accounted for; and in the $D^+$ phase the percolation patterns include bonds between the nn and nnn active sites.
 The latter phase was first detected in \cite{Chitov:2015}.